 Worried about meeting new people

 Not everyone finds meeting new people and making new friends easy, for some it can be a difficult and nerve-wracking experience.
-However, meeting new people can be really interesting; you can end up having great conversations, discovering new stuff and making good friends.
+So it is a normal feeling to feel worried about meeting new people.
+However, meeting new people can be really interesting; you can end up having great conversations, discovering new things and making good friends.

 Ways to meet people

-You might feel nervous or anxious at first, it’s normal to overthink about how you should act, what you should say and how people will think you, everyone feels like this at times.
+You might feel nervous or anxious at first.
+It is normal to overthink about how you should act, what you should say and how people will think.
+Everyone feels like this at times.

 However, it’s important to talk to somebody you trust if you feel like your feelings are affecting your ability to meet new people and make new friends.